Office of the Registrar

 Fees May Include (but are not limited to):

-If you choose to pay tuition to pre-enroll in courses or be added into a full course, your account will not immediately reflect the correct tuition.
-You will be updated via e-mail when your final tuition liability has been posted.
+If you choose to enroll in course(s) prior to your registration date, or if you choose to be added to a closed course by instructor permission, full tuition for the course(s) will apply and your account will not immediately reflect the correct balance.
+You will be updated via e-mail when your final tuition liability has been posted

 2. Washington State Employees, Washington National Guard and Veterans

-- Washington State Employees, Members of the Washington State National Guard, and Veterans can waive up to 6 eligible credits per quarter
+• Washington State Employees, Members of the Washington State National Guard, and Veterans can waive up to 6 eligible credits per term.

 Costs Include (but are not limited to):

-If you choose to pay tuition to pre-enroll in courses or be added into a full course, your account will not immediately reflect the correct tuition.
-You will be updated via e-mail when your final tuition liability has been posted.
+If you choose to enroll in course(s) prior to your registration date, or if you choose to be added to a closed course by instructor permission, full tuition for the course(s) will apply and your account will not immediately reflect the correct balance.
+You will be updated via e-mail when your final tuition liability has been posted

 *Note Regarding Public School Employees: